turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-Again, we need to test whether our function works as expected.
+Again, we need to test our function to make sure it works as expected.

 ```typescript
 describe('get_market_price', () => {